chronosirius/enhanced-cooldown-fixed/docs/home.md

 [![API Reference](https://img.shields.io/badge/API-Reference-blue.svg)](./API-Reference)

-## Subcommands

-Subcommands are technically options for commands, meaning to make subcommands, you may need long chains of options and if/elif/else conditionals.

-This library provides a way to make subcommands, similar to subcommands in `discord-py-interactions<=3.0.2`.

-Click [here](./Subcommands) to see more information and examples on subcommands!

 ## Enhanced commands

-Enhanced commands are commands that have a default name and description, and the ability to typehint options.
+Enhanced commands have the ability to typehint options instead of using a decorator.

 Click [here](./Enhanced-commands) to see more information and examples on enhanced commands!